kolaoba/alx-low_level_programming/0x00-hello_world/README.md

 3-name compiles a C file and creats an executable named cisfun

-4-puts.c prints a sentence using fn puts and returns value 0 5-printf.c prints text using printf function
+4-puts.c prints a sentence using fn puts and returns value 0

+5-printf.c prints text using printf function

 6-size.c prints the size of various typed on the computer it is compiled and run on

+100-intel generates the assembly code in intel syntax of a C code and save it to an output file